 Some of the most poignant moments in the book emerge when she writes about her parents and how they passed on a fervent love of food and the comfort found in making it.
 Her parents danced when they cooked, they laughed and enjoyed being together, in the moment.
 “Dinner was never a rote exercise; it was an occasion, an experience.”
 Her family did not sit down to eat a regimented dinner at the same time every night.
-“We are when it was ready, which meant after my parents had enjoyed winding down the day with a glass of wine and some tunes, while cooking a meal that was as much about the process as the finished product.”
+“We ate when it was ready, which meant after my parents had enjoyed winding down the day with a glass of wine and some tunes, while cooking a meal that was as much about the process as the finished product.”

 That same warm feeling is present in Ashley’s recipes, as is her impeccable technique.
 Pimento cheese is a Southern staple, but in her hands it becomes singular and a bit elevated.
 She admits to being most at ease when cooking vegetables—and there are plenty of options for those who want to serve fewer meat dishes at home.
 You can also find recipes for some of Poole’s signature plates, including their most requested dish: Macaroni Au Gratin.
 When Ashley participated in our Friends of the Café Dinner series, we were treated to the watermelon salad with Vidalia onion vinaigrette shown on the book’s cover.
 (There are instructions in the book on how to fan your avocado slices, which you will immediately want to try.
 It’s fun.)

 Poole’s Diner and Ashley Christensen’s six other properties in the Raleigh area have helped revitalize the downtown and the regional food scene.
 In the book, Ashley explains that those who visit her restaurants are not “customers”—they are “guests”.
 You can feel the difference when you eat at one of her establishments and you get the same sensation flipping through this book.
-Poole’s: Recipes and Stories from a Modern Diner is available for sale at The Factory and in our online store.